 Miniature Container Gardening

+Give your fairies their own succulent container gardens.
 Plant succulent cuttings in flowerpots no bigger than thimbles.
-They’ll look good for weeks, even without soil and water, because moisture in the leaves will sustain them.
+They’ll look good for weeks, even without soil and water, because the moisture in the leaves will sustain them.

 Incorporate Terrain Elements